-The unaudited condensed interim consolidated financial statements of DAVIDsTEA Inc. and its subsidiary [collectively, the "Company"] for the three and six-month periods ended August 1, 2015 were authorized for issue in accordance with a resolution of the Board of Directors on September 9, 2015.
+The unaudited condensed interim consolidated financial statements of DAVIDsTEA Inc. and its subsidiary [collectively, the "Company"] for the three and nine-month periods ended October 31, 2015 were authorized for issue in accordance with a resolution of the Board of Directors on December 10, 2015.
 The Company is incorporated and domiciled in Canada and its shares are publicly traded on the NASDAQ Stock Market under the symbol "DTEA".
 The registered office is located in Montréal, Québec, Canada.

 The Company is engaged in the retail sale of tea and tea-related products in Canada and in the United States.
+The results of operations for the interim period are not necessarily indicative of the results of operations for the full year.
+Sales fluctuate from quarter to quarter.
 Retail sales are traditionally higher in the fourth fiscal quarter due to the holiday season.

-2. BASIS OF PREPARATION
+2. STATEMENT OF COMPLIANCE AND BASIS OF PREPARATION

 These unaudited condensed interim consolidated financial statements have been prepared in accordance with IAS 34, "Interim Financial Reporting" as issued by the International Accounting Standards Board ("IASB").
-Accordingly, these financial statements do not include all of the financial statement disclosures required for annual financial statements and should be read in conjunction with the Corporation's audited annual consolidated financial statements for the year ended January 31, 2015, which have been prepared in accordance with IFRS as issued by the IASB.
+Accordingly, these financial statements do not include all of the financial statement disclosures required for annual financial statements and should be read in conjunction with the Company's audited annual consolidated financial statements for the year ended January 31, 2015, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the IASB.
 In management's opinion, the unaudited condensed interim consolidated financial statements reflect all the adjustments that are necessary for a fair presentation of the results for the interim period presented.